- Why do I have to repeat myself? I told you 10 times already.

 - Address pragmatic concerns for kids struggling socially as behavioral intervention alone may not be enough, through working with a therapist familiar with this aspect of communication.

-*Many thanks to Dr. Rosemary Tannock, as this posting quotes extensively from her presentation on the same topic at the recent CHADD conference in San Francisco.
+*Many thanks to Dr. Rosemary Tannock, as this post quotes extensively from her presentation on the same topic at the recent CHADD conference in San Francisco.